damien-meere/Data-Centric-Development-Milestone-Project/README.md

 demonstrative purposes, visitors can quickly move back and forth between the two interfaces.

 ## Current-Features
-***Home Page - Trainer Interface***
+***Trainer Interface***
 As discussed in the user stories, within the trainer interface, the trainer needs to quickly ascertain information about presented training.
 Therefore the main landing page for the trainer section of the side contains an accordian with each course and it's start date presented to the user, as shown below.
+All courses are sorted according to on the date they're due to run, with the soonest course appearing at the top.

-When the user, clicks on a particular course, the collapsible element opens out to present a more details view of the programme, highlighting the various details of that particular iteration, as well as current uptake in the course
-(shown in progress bar).
+The first landing page presents only course that have yet to some (i.e. start date either today or after today).
+To view courses that ran previously, the training can navigate to this list via the 'Completed Courses' button on the navbar.
+When the user, clicks on a particular course, the collapsible element opens out to present a more details view of the programme, highlighting the various details of that particular iteration, as well as current uptake in the course (shown in progress bar).
 The icons show to the left of the course title are dependant on the course category chosen (Technical, Soft-Skills, Professional).
 A number of buttons also provide prompts for the trainer to manage the courses, allowing for the editing and deleting of a particular course, fulfilling the main requirements for the trainer highlighted in the user stories.

 >Trainer Interface - Closed Menu
 ![Home Page Closed](documentation/home_page_closed.jpg)